krockxz/menu-management/readme.md

 curl -X GET "http://localhost:5000/api/items/search?name=iPhone%2013"
 ```

+---

-To test the API endpoints using the deployed URL, we can replace http://localhost:5000 with https://menu-management-r4gy.onrender.com in all the cURL commands or requests made via Postman or any other HTTP client.
+To test the API endpoints using the deployed URL, replace `http://localhost:5000` with `https://menu-management-r4gy.onrender.com` in all the cURL commands or requests made via Postman or any other HTTP client.

 ---